Call for Abstract

 - Track 9-3Oral Appliance Therapy

 Pediatric dentists are dedicated to the oral health of children from infancy through the teen years.
 They have the experience and qualifications to care for a child’s teeth, gums, and mouth throughout the various stages of childhood.
-Pediatric dentists provide comprehensive oral health care that includes the Infant oral health exams, Pediatric Endodontics, Dental caries and Pediatric oral health research.
+Pediatric dentists provide comprehensive oral health care that includes the Infant oral health exams, Pediatric Endodontic, Dental caries and Pediatric oral health research.

 - Track 10-1Management of traumatic injuries to children